Early Career

 In this podcast NQT Edward Robinson chats to Ruth Lingard about managing a work life balance.

-Ben Longworth, an Early Career teacher discusses the experience of becoming a History Mentor.
+Ben Longworth, discusses the experience of becoming a History Mentor as an early career teacher.

-In this podcast Hannah Betts and Nicole Ridley discuss how they are forming their own subject community network in East Yorkshire.
+In this podcast Hannah Betts and Nicole Ridley discuss their forming of a subject community network in East Yorkshire.

-Harry Ashton has just completed his second year of History teaching in North London and discusses the role of male teachers as role models in the classroom.
+Harry Ashton in North London discusses the role of male teachers as role models in the classroom.

-Vicky Bettney is in her second year of History teaching and discusses teaching in a school undergoing change.
+Vicky Bettney in York discusses teaching in a school undergoing change.

 Historical Association Chartered History Teacher